 In this interview, Hinchcliffe says that some companies are finding themselves in what he calls a “trough of disillusionment” in their social business projects, but he explains that this trough is a normal part of the technology adoption cycle.
-He says that the tools for social business were originally created for consumers, and so presented business specific issues surrounding security and administration that are just now being addressed.
+Furthermore, because the tools for social business were originally created for consumers, it presented business-specific issues surrounding security and administration that are just now being addressed.

-Finally, Hinchcliffe talks about what companies are facing when communicating to people around the world and in other cultures through the firm’s centralized social network.
+Finally, Hinchcliffe outlines what companies are facing when communicating to people around the world and in other cultures through social networks.

 You’ve written that when it comes to social business, companies are currently in a stage you call a “trough of disillusionment.”
 Can you say more about this?

 Yes.
 I definitely see that we’re in the trough.
 But the trough is an inevitable part of the technology adoption cycle.
 For example, the failure rates for ERP in the early days was very high, I think, upwards of 80%.
 I think they’re still over 50%.